-Schott was one of nine students in the course Community Development in the Upper Midwest.
-The course, taught by Charles Connerly, professor and director of the School of Urban and Regional Planning, partnered with Columbus Junction, Iowa as part of the Iowa Initiative for Sustainable Communities (IISC).
+Schott was one of nine students in the Community Development course in the Upper Midwest.
+The class, taught by Charles Connerly, professor, and director of the School of Urban and Regional Planning, partnered with Columbus Junction, Iowa, as part of the Iowa Initiative for Sustainable Communities (IISC).

 Throughout the semester, Schott and her peers worked with Latinx teens in Columbus Junction's Upward Bound program to produce videos and books helping to tell the 150-year story of their community through interviews and historical artifacts.

-The video project helped identify a new and changing identity for the community, which involved immigrants and the Latinx population, a stark contrast to the identity of small-town Iowa which Schott grew up with.
+The video project helped identify a new and changing identity for the community, which involved immigrants and the Latinx population, a stark contrast to the identity of small-town Iowa, where Schott grew up.